pndkr/mlisp/README.md

 ## Built-in functions

 This section describes behaviour of built-in functions.
-The following symbolics will be used here:
+The following conventions will be used here:

  Example                    | Name             | Meaning
 ----------------------------|------------------|---------